SamuelWiqvist/adamcmcpaper/README.md

-# Code for the paper *Accelerating delayed-acceptance Markov Chain Monte Carlo algorithms using Gaussian processes*
+# Code for the paper *Accelerating delayed-acceptance Markov Chain Monte Carlo algorithms*

 This repository contains all code the draft paper *Accelerating delayed-acceptance Markov Chain Monte Carlo algorithms using Gaussian processes*.